shuai626/cmsc430-final/README.md

    -  <del> c) Convert the NFA struct into DFA struct <del>
    -  <del> d) Store reduction as (Prim2 'regexp-match?
 DFA string) <del>
 - 3) In the compiler:
-   - <del>a) At the start of compilation, find all 'regex-match clauses in the program <del>
+   - <del> a) At the start of compilation, find all 'regex-match clauses in the program <del>
-   - b) Create a regex tree for each 'regex-match clause (using global labels for return-true and return-false)
+   - <del> b) Create a regex tree for each 'regex-match clause (using global labels for return-true and return-false) <del>
       -  <del> a) Create a mapping of states to gensym labels.
 Create a function that returns all transitions from a given state.
 Create a function that returns a label given a state <del>
       -  <del> b) For each state/transition in the DFA struct, create Jumps to other states.
 Create special case <del>